What Is a P&I Flow Diagram?

 Process Flow Chart

-A process flow diagram, also known as a process flow diagram (PFD), is a graphical presentation of a process or a process engineering plant.
+A process flow chart, also known as a process flow diagram (PFD), is a graphical presentation of a process or a process engineering plant.
 It shows how the process works by representing the main plant components, such as apparatus and machines, as well as their connections.
 Graphic symbols represent the various plant components, and lines symbolize the flow paths of substances and energies.

 Basic information